 A mental health disorder occurs when a person's cognition, emotional regulation or behavior is disturbed to the point where the person is limited in important areas of functioning (WHO, 2022).
 MHDs have an age of onset in late childhood or early adolescence.
 The transition from adolescence to adulthood is a critical time period which can be marked by the college years.
 These years are accompanied by an increased risk for mental disorders and hazardous behaviors (Zivin et al., 2009; Bruffaerts et al., 2018; Auerbach et al., 2018).
-This may be due to the stressful period when transitioning to university life, and young adulthood (Karyotaki et al., 2019).
-The occurrence of mental disorders during this critical period can have negative effects on academic outcomes e.g. college attrition (Auerbach et al., 2016) and grades (Bruffaerts et al., 2018), can cause role impairment e.g. inability to attend class (Alonso et al., 2018), and can result in the emergence of suicidal thoughts and behaviors (STB) (Mortier et al., 2017).
-Hence, students are prone to various types of mental disorders which can affect academic performance.
+The occurrence of mental disorders during this critical period can have negative effects on academic outcomes such as college attrition (Auerbach et al., 2016) and grades (Bruffaerts et al., 2018).
+Furthermore, it can cause role impairment and the inability to attend class (Alonso et al., 2018).
+Ultimately resulting in the emergence of suicidal thoughts and behaviors (STB) (Mortier et al., 2017).